juychen/juychen.github.io/docs/4_Batch/BatchEnvironment.md

 - Select "increase-volume" in the  [launch template](https://juychen.github.io/docs/10_Supplementary/Launchtemp.html).

-Because we have mentioned in the previous section that the storage of EC2 instance is not enough for the scRNA-Seq preprocessing.
+We apply this template because we have mentioned in the previous section that the storage of EC2 instance is not enough for the scRNA-Seq preprocessing.

 ![Image](../../src/img/Batch/Batch-env3.1.jpg)